'Don't be kidnapped by China': Taiwan tells WHO in bid for separate virus tally

 Taiwan has reported just 22 cases, versus China's figure of more than 72,400, but the self-ruled island shares the agency's classification of China as "very high risk", since the WHO considers Taiwan as part of China.

-"Taiwan is not ruled by China and certainly should not be labelled as an infected area," Foreign Ministry spokeswoman Joanne Ou told a news conference.
+"Taiwan is not ruled by China and certainly should not be labeled as an infected area," Foreign Ministry spokeswoman Joanne Ou told a news conference.

 "We urge the WHO to be professional and neutral: Break away from China's unreasonable claim.
 Don't be kidnapped by China."